 Experience before science.
 This is the guiding principle of Dalcroze pedagogy – a method of music education that emphasizes the essential link between body movement and musicality.
 The main idea is that we cannot understand something we do not feel.
 By appealing to the kinesthetic sense in relation to the musical sense, the body becomes the first instrument that creates motor images which then serve as a reference for learning and interpretation.

-Dalcroze pedagogy is an interactive and multidisciplinary approach of music that allows the development of multiple intelligences, affectivity, motor skills, imagination and thinking in relation to group music and space.
+Dalcroze music pedagogy is an interactive and multidisciplinary approach of music.
+This musical education allows the development of multiple intelligences, affectivity, motor skills, imagination and thinking in relation to group music and space.
 The three main study subjects are rhythm, solfeggio and improvisation.

-Dalcroze rhythmic aims to develop musicality within the whole being, through different movements, rhythms and musical nuances.
-The solfeggio educates hearing and voice, while improvisation brings together all these elements, offering, in addition, the freedom of creation and artistic expression to the practitioners
+Dalcroze rhythmics aims to develop musicality within the whole being, through different movements, rhythms and musical nuances.
+The solfeggio educates hearing and voice, while improvisation brings together all these elements, offering, in addition, the freedom of creation and artistic expression to the practitioners.

 How it started: